Mohammed-Ryiad-Eiadeh/Single_Threaded_Parzen_Window_Classifier_From_Scratch/README.md

 ```
 And if we have more than two classes, we take the class that provides the maximum value of `P(X|Class_1) P(Class_1)`.
 That's it.

+# Important Note:

+Convert the labels to integers before executing the code